Kevin-Valenzuela/Kevin-Valenzuela.github.io/_teaching/2018-spring-teaching-1.md

 date: 2018-02-08
 location: "Tijuana, MEX"
 ---
+Activities:

-● Developed and explained course material to 40 students, such as limits, derivates problems, and practical cases.
+* Developed and explained course material to 40 students, such as limits, derivates problems, and practical cases.
-● Schedule and guided Q&A classes 2 times a week
+* Schedule and guided Q&A classes 2 times a week
-● Assisted in grading homework, tests, and quizzes
+* Assisted in grading homework, tests, and quizzes